aleen42/PersonalWiki/post/face_swap/face_swap.md

 - ii. **Find Convex Hull**

     In Computer Vision and Math jargon, the boundary of a collection of points or shape is called a “hull”.
 A boundary that does not have any concavities is called a “**Convex Hull**”.
 In Figure 3. the image on the left shows facial landmarks detected using dlib in red and the convex hull of the points is shown in blue.
-The convex hull of a set of points can be calculated using OpenCV’s convexHull function.
+The convex hull of a set of points can be calculated using OpenCV's convexHull function.

     - Python: